$L_1$-norm regularized $L_1$-norm best-fit line problem: Estimating an -Norm Regularized -Norm Best-Fit Line

-In this section, we will extend the sorting method introduced in \cite{Brooks2017IdentifyingRanking} for approximating an $L_1$-norm best-fit line to the setting where we add a penalty for sparsity.
+In this section, we will extend the sorting method introduced in \cite{Brooks2017IdentifyingRanking} for estimating L1-norm best-fit lines to the setting where we add a penalty for sparsity.
 First, we introduce four sets of goal variables $\epsilon_{ij}^+,\epsilon_{ij}^-$ and $\zeta_j^+,\zeta_j^-$.
-The optimization problem in $\eqref{formulation1}$ can be recast as the following constrained mathematical program:
+The optimization problem in $\eqref{formulation1}$ can be recast as the following constrained mathematical program.